Bachelor of Science in Life Sciences: Microbiology and Physiology | UNISA

 Requirements

+Your admission to UNISA is dependent on you meeting the specific admission requirements for your chosen qualification.
 A National Senior Certificate (NSC) (Degree endorsement) or equivalent with at least 50% in the language of teaching and learning, 50% in Mathematics or Technical Mathematics and 50% in Physical Science or Technical Science, if any Physics or Chemistry modules form part of the curriculum of a selected qualification, or a Senior Certificate (SC) with matriculation exemption or qualify for the exemption from the Matriculation Board with at least a D symbol on HG or a C symbol on SG in the language of teaching and learning, and with at least a D symbol on HG or a C symbol on SG in Mathematics, and a D symbol on HG or a C symbol on SG in Physical Science, if any Physics or Chemistry modules form part of the curriculum of a selected qualification, or an appropriate Higher Certificate that satisfies the Mathematics and Physical Science requirements.
+Applicants who do not comply with the above requirements should consider enrolling for a lower-level qualification for which they meet the statutory and additional requirements.

 Career Prospects